THECALLR/sdk-go/README.md

 sdk-go
 ======

-SDK in Go for THECALLR API
+SDK in Go for CALLR API

 ## Quick start
 Install the Go way